Revex is helping address domestic processing of critical minerals by

 Reshoring & Expanding Domestic Mineral Processing

 Mining expansion alone won’t solve the US challenge to become competitive with China on critical minerals during the energy transition.
-Instead, energy experts agree “the key problem the current administration must swiftly address is the dearth of US mineral processing plants and refineries.”
 Even if more minerals are mined in the US, the vast majority will have to be shipped abroad for smelting and then imported.

 Support Nickel & Cobalt Recovery from Unconventional Sources